xrtechnology/mcp-server-odoo/README.md

 | `ODOO_DB` | No | Database name (auto-detected if not set) | `mycompany` |

 *Either `ODOO_API_KEY` or both `ODOO_USER` and `ODOO_PASSWORD` are required.

+**Notes:**
+- If database listing is restricted on your server, you must specify `ODOO_DB`
+- API key authentication is recommended for better security

 ### Setting up Odoo